tthorntone/AdNauseam-Wiki/Contributed memory usage: benchmarks over time.md

 Observations:

-Last time I ran this benchmark [was on Chromium 34 64-bit](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-vs.-ABP:-efficiency-compared#added-memory-footprint-to-web-pages), and it does appear that Chromium 37 is causing web pages to consume more memory.
+Last time I ran this benchmark [was on Chromium 34 64-bit](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-vs.-ABP:-efficiency-compared#added-memory-footprint-to-web-pages), and it does appear that Chromium 37 is causing web pages to consume more memory -- reference result went from ~17 MB to ~22 MB.